deltachat/deltachat-pages/_posts/2018-10-28-decentralization-unchained.md

 there is now "Decentralization Unchained" -
-**one day of talks, workshops, discussions, hacking** around the topics of decentralizing infrastructures in common, and, of course, Delta.Chat in special.
+**one day of talks, workshops, discussions, hacking** around the topics of decentralizing infrastructures in common, and, of course, Delta.Chat especially.

 "Decentralization Unchained" happens in Kyiv, November 3, 2018.

-For the whole program and further information, also about how to contribute yourself, there is a separate website about this event at
+For the whole program and further information, also about how you can contribute, there is a separate website about this event at

 **[https://deltaxi.noblogs.org/](https://deltaxi.noblogs.org/)**